TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 38/Jeremiah 38.24.md

 ---

-Then said Zedekiah unto Jeremiah, Let no man know of these words, and thou shalt not die.
+Then Zedekiah said to Jeremiah, Let no man know of these words, and you shall not die.